What is Breed Type?

 Several breed characteristics can be seen through the very easily visualized equilateral triangle described for the head.
 This gives eye and ear placement and neatly encompasses the proportionate length of muzzle to skull.
-If the sides of the triangle are longer than the top of the triangle, you have a muzzle that is too long.
+If the sides of the triangle are longer than the top of the triangle, you have a muzzle that is too long (or an ear that is too short).
 If the top of the triangle is longer than the sides, then the ears are set on too low or may be too short in length.
 Top of triangle too short?
 A reason could be ears set on too high.
 Another triangle is visible when you view the Corgi head from above.

-Another clue is the fact that a Pembroke’s body is "egg shaped".
-When viewed from above, the chest area of the body is larger than the hind end which forms the smaller part of the oval egg shape.
+Another clue is the fact that a Pembroke’s body is described as slightly "egg shaped".
+When viewed from the front, the upper chest area of the body is larger than the bottom which forms the smaller part of the oval egg shape.
+This is vital so that the shortened, slightly inward turned legs can reach under the body when the dog is in motion and so that the elbows can move back and forth across the bottom of the ribcage unimpeded.

 Next, we must remember that this sturdy little dog was used as a drover and an all purpose farm dog in the rugged land of the Welsh countryside.
 His structure must be so balanced that he could work all day at any task his master set before him.
 He must be agile enough to be able to move quickly and easily yet still be able to maintain a comfortable trotting gait all day.
 Therefore, gait which encompasses structure and soundness becomes a very important part of breed type.
 Combine this ease of motion with a double coat that could withstand all types of weather, and you begin to get a picture of what our beloved little dog should be.